tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## PostAmble

-A successful model found in this project was the initial architecture based on the Nvidia DAVE2 model.
+A successful model found in this project is based on the Nvidia DAVE2 model simplified down for a smaller input image size.
-It used an augmented data set created from the Udacity provided data set.
+It uses an augmented data set created from the Udacity provided data set.

 The car was driven on the simulator for over half an hour, the car does not end up smoking on a pile of tires.